 Sharks off Brazil coast test positive for cocaine

-- Sharks off the coast of Brazil have tested positive for cocaine, marking the first time the drug was found in free-ranging sharks, according to research.
+- Sharks off the coast of Brazil have tested positive for cocaine, marking the first detection of the drug in free-ranging sharks, according to a new study.

 Insights by Ground AI